Why is Fiverr Bad?

 - Linked In – Well, if you don’t know Linked In, then I can’t help you.
 But no judgement here, my husband doesn’t know Linked In either, and he is beyond help.
 Still love him though.

 - Upwork – Use to be Elance, you can hire many talented people here.
+I’ve once hired a writer on here and it was a win win situation.

 - Logo Works – Don’t know them, but judging from their website, they look pretty reputable.